-Heatmap Usage of the Heatmap Heatmaps are typically used to create compelling representations of data for strategic or tactical decision making.
+Where to find the Heatmap Double-click on Chart element Chart Details Source > Package Usage of the Heatmap Heatmaps are typically used to create compelling representations of data for strategic or tactical decision making.
 They can be used with Requirements to indicate the statuses of a group of requirements and, if the metrics are available, the estimated implementation cost of each requirement.
 They could be used with an application or technology inventory to show the prevalence of technologies.
 For example, which applications were developed in a particular language or run on a particular operating system.
 Options for the Heatmap As an alternative to specifying the parameters of the Heat Map in the fields on the 'Package' tab, you can select the 'Custom SQL' tab and create a customized Heat Map using SQL.
 You still specify the chart type in the 'Type' field, but the other dialog fields are grayed out.
 Learn more about the Heatmap Heat Maps